ClearHeadToDo-Devs/clearhead-cli/docs/SQL_QUERIES.md

 2. **Full SQL queries** - For complex queries with JOINs, CTEs, etc.
 3. **Tree-sitter queries** - For pattern-based filtering (existing feature)

-All SQL queries use an in-memory SQLite database that follows the canonical schema from the [actions specification](https://github.com/ClearHeadToDo-Devs/tree-sitter-actions/blob/main/docs/action_specification.md#sql-storage-schema).
+All SQL queries use an in-memory SQLite database that follows the canonical schema from the [sql schema specification for clearhead](https://github.com/ClearHeadToDo-Devs/specifications/blob/master/sql_schema_specification.md).

 ## Quick Start